heber-silva/CKA-Obsidian-Vault/Security/ServiceAccount.md

 4. Checks whether the token is currently valid.
 5. Checks the audience claims.

 The TokenRequest API produces _bound tokens_ for a ServiceAccount.
 This binding is linked to the lifetime of the client, such as a Pod, that is acting as that ServiceAccount.
-See [Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) for an example of a bound pod service account token's JWT schema and payload.
+See [](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) for an example of a bound pod service account token's JWT schema and payload.

 For tokens issued using the `TokenRequest` API, the API server also checks that the specific object reference that is using the ServiceAccount still exists, matching by the [unique ID](https://kubernetes.io/docs/concepts/overview/working-with-objects/names) of that object.
 For legacy tokens that are mounted as Secrets in Pods, the API server checks the token against the Secret.

-For more information about the authentication process, refer to [Authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
+For more information about the authentication process, refer to [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).

 ### Authenticating service account credentials in your own code[](https://kubernetes.io/docs/concepts/security/service-accounts/#authenticating-in-code)